harinids/automated-resume-screening-system/README.md

 5. Run the application:
    streamlit run app.py

 ## Purpose

 This project demonstrates how Applicant Tracking Systems (ATS) evaluate resumes using keyword matching, relevance scoring, and NLP-style text analysis.
 It is built as a learning and portfolio project.

+## Development Notes

+This project was built incrementally by experimenting with keyword matching logic and gradually enhancing it using AI-based insights.
+The focus was on understanding how real Applicant Tracking Systems filter resumes rather than building a production-ready product.

+The application was tested locally using Streamlit before being pushed to GitHub.